Aider-AI/aider/docs/benchmarks.md

 the range of results from those 10 runs.

-The OpenAI API randomness doesn't seem to cause a large variance in the benchmark results.
+The OpenAI API randomness doesn't seem to cause a large variance in the overall benchmark results.

 ## Conclusions